In this installation guide we’ll use Windows 10 & package manager Chocolatey. These instructions should also work for older versions of Windows.

 Set-ExecutionPolicy AllSigned or

 Set-ExecutionPolicy Bypass -Scope Process.
-The following installation script will handle it automatically.
+The following installation script will handle the

 Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))